How to make accessible documents

 To make a document accessible does not require specific software, it simply requires you to take into account certain considerations (like font size and colour contrast) when developing your document.
 This will make documents easier to read and understand by the public – particularly members of the public who use assistive technologies like screen reader software.

-The following guidance is provided to help make documents easier to use, access and understand:
+The following guidance is provided to help make documents easier to access, understand and use.

 A good heading structure is probably the most important accessibility consideration in most Microsoft Word documents.